USCDI Export for the Public

 Health data as reflected in a patient's Explanation of Benefits (EOB) statements, typically derived from claims and other administrative data.

-Claim Referring Physician Name
+Claim Supervising Physician NPI

 NUBC, CPT, HCPCS, HIPPS, ICD-9, ICD-10, DRGs, NDC, POS, NCPDP codes, and X12 codes.